nicoanadt/AgileDataPipelineProject/README.md

 **More documentation is available in [gitbook](https://nico-anandito.gitbook.io/agile-data-pipeline-project/)**

-*Disclaimer: This is an ongoing project for our personal use with dynamic changes and moving target.*

 ## Environment setup

 Environment setup for this project is deployed in Docker.
-The images are either available online or can be build from `Dockerfile` and `docker-compose` command.
+The images are either available online (in Docker Hub) or can be build from `Dockerfile` and `docker-compose` command.

 ### Apache Kafka